 Ernesto Diaz Lozano Patiño joined U of T Engineering from Mexico City, Mexico.
 As a student, he represented more than 5,000 undergraduates as president of the Engineering Society, U of T Engineering’s student government.
 He graduated from the Civil Engineering program in 2016 and completed his master’s degree at U of T Engineering in 2018.
 Ernesto now works as a Sustainability Consultant at IBI Group.

 The U of T Engineering community is known for being especially spirited, supportive and closely knit.
 You’ll attend many of the same classes with a core group of your peers, allowing you to create strong communities quickly, both inside and outside of class.
 We’re proud of being the oldest engineering school in Canada and look forward to introducing you to our revered traditions.

 "Toronto was a big selling point for me — both in terms of lifestyle and professional opportunity.
 I really wanted to be where my field of interest was booming, and Toronto is quickly becoming the next Silicon Valley.
 Socially, the combination of being located in the heart of the city and living in university residence made a huge difference.
 I made a lot of friends, and it soon became my new home.
 Surprisingly, I’ve grown to enjoy the colder months!"

 Piyush Gupta joined U of T Engineering from New Delhi, India.
 As a student, he lived at Chestnut Residence and played a key role in organizing events and social activities on campus for students.
 He graduated in 2015 from the Computer Engineering program, with a minor in Engineering Business.
-Piyush now works at IBM in Markham, just north of Toronto.
+Piyush now works as Vice President - Product Management at JPMorgan Chase & Co in New York.

 An exceptional city to start your career